Azure/iot-plugandplay-models-tools/samples/node/README.md

 dtmi:com:example:Thermostat;1 -> dtmi/com/example/thermostat-1.json
 ```

-The next JavaScript function implements these rules:
+The next JavaScript function implements these rules and validates the DTMI using the RegEx provided in the [DTMI spec](https://github.com/Azure/digital-twin-model-identifier#validation-regular-expressions)

 ```JS
 /**